tsmrkk/writing_an_interpreter_in_go/day3.md

 ## 1.4
 In this section support for `==`, `!`, `!=`, `-`, `/`, `*`, `<`, `>`, `true`, `false`, `if`, `else`, `return` will be added

+## 1.5
+REPL stands for "Read Eval Print Loop".
+Sometimes the REPL is called "console", sometimes "interactive mode".
+REPL reads input, sends it to the interpreter for evaluation, prints the result(output) of the interpreter and starts again.
+Read, Eval, Print, Loop